CatVas/js-calendar/README.md

 # js-calendar
-Eternal calendar in core JavaScript
+Eternal calendar in core JavaScript.

+See the screenshots folder.

 This JavaScript calendar widget was created for European Web Challenge 2015.